The Electroencephalography and Clinical Neuroscience Society

 As is self evident, electrophysiology theory and practice do not stand in vacuum.
 It will be a central mission of the ECNS to help link electrophysiology methodology to the basic sciences essential for thorough understanding of clinical electrophysiology findings, as well as linking electrophysiology to other clinical neuroinvestigative disciplines like neuroimmaging, neuropsychology, neuropharmacology, genetics, and neuroepidemiology.

 Finally, it will be one of the missions of the ECNS to set up standards of practice and training in "Neurobehavioral Electrophysiology".

 Membership and Dues

 Section 1.
-Full/Associate Members.
-Full and Active Membership shall be limited to persons with advanced scientific degrees such as MD, PhD or Master levels, who are interested in clinical, applied or basic electrophysiology.
+Active Members.
+Full and Active Membership shall be limited to persons with advanced scientific degrees such as MD , PhD or Master levels, who are interested in clinical, applied or basic electrophysiology.

 Section 2.
 Junior Members.
-Junior Membership shall be limited to Residents, Fellows, or Graduate Students in approved Neurology, Neurosurgery, Psychiatric and Psychological training programs and related Neuroscience Programs, which include education in the electrophysiology of neurobehavioral disorders.
+Junior Membership shall be limited to Residents Fellows or Graduate Students in approved Neurology, Neurosurgery, Psychiatric and Psychological training programs and related Neuroscience Programs, which included education in the electrophysiology of neurobehavioral disorders .
 Junior Members shall not be entitled to vote or hold office.